-This is important to understand if you’ve moved into a house with existing fruit trees and you don’t know their history, particularly if some of the trees produce no fruit, or fruit that’s not very nice, which is a situation that arises frequently for our Grow Great Fruit members.
+This is important to understand if you’ve moved into a house with existing fruit trees and you don’t know their history.
+It’s particularly the case if some of the trees produce no fruit, or fruit that’s not very nice.
+It’s a situation that arises frequently for our Grow Great Fruit members.

-There’s a very good chance that the original homeowner (or whoever planted the tree) will not have kept good records or labels.
+There’s a good chance that the original homeowner (or whoever planted the tree) won’t have kept good records or labels.
 As the new resident, this makes it tricky to know what you’re dealing with.

 Here’s a couple of tips that might help:

 - Look for a graft union, where the scion was grafted onto the rootstock.
-Any fruit tree you buy from a nursery will have been grafted (unless you’re buying rootstocks from a specialist rootstock nursery), but unfortunately the graft union may be hard to see in the adult tree.
+Any fruit tree you buy from a nursery will have been grafted, unless you’re buying rootstocks from a specialist rootstock nursery.
+Unfortunately, the graft union may be hard to see in the adult tree.
 If you can see it (there’s a couple of examples in the photos above and below) – great!
-You know you’ve got a grafted tree, which means it’s a known variety, and then you can start trying to figure out which one, and look for other reasons why it might not be bearing fruit.
+You know you’ve got a grafted tree, which means it’s a known variety.
+Then you can start trying to figure out which one, and look for other reasons why it might not be bearing fruit.
 If you can’t see a graft union, that’s inconclusive evidence!
 It may be a seedling, or it may be a grafted tree where the union is no longer visible.

 - Another give-away is a tree having multiple trunks.
 Seedlings are often naturally multi-trunked, while grafted trees always have a single trunk.
 BUT, it’s very common (particularly if a tree hasn’t been well looked after) to see the original grafted trunk plus a number of suckers from below the graft union that have become extra trunks.
-One of the ways to spot this is to notice whether seasonal changes (blossom, or leaves changing colour in autumn, for example) look the same and happen at the same time on each trunk, and of course whether they all bear the same type of fruit (or any fruit at all).
+One way to spot this is whether seasonal changes (e.g. blossom, or leaves changing colour in autumn) look the same and happen at the same time on each trunk.
+Also check whether they all bear the same type of fruit (or any fruit at all).

-Traditionally in Australia (and more generally in the orchard world), seedlings have been thought of only as a source of rootstocks for grafting known varieties onto.
+Traditionally in Australia, seedlings have been thought of only as a source of rootstocks for grafting known varieties onto.
 Seedlings themselves have been considered at best worthless, and at worst pest trees that must be chopped down and eradicated.

 We noticed a much different approach to seedling apple trees when we visited America.
-In Maine, we visited the Maine Organic Farmers and Gardeners, which must be the apple-nerd capital of the world), where seedlings are more likely to be appreciated for their own potential:
+In Maine, we visited the Maine Organic Farmers and Gardeners, which must be the apple-nerd capital of the world.
+At MOFGA, seedlings are more likely to be appreciated for their own potential: